FIRECATinBLACK/Spikecat/README.md

 ![Spikecat Mod thumbnail currently wip](/mod/thumbnail.png) (thumbnail currently wip)

+**Play as a new aquatic Slugcat featuring reversed breath mechanics and more thats heavily focused on combat and has you constantly on your toes trying to make sure you dont suffocate in this ruined world**

 Welcome to the Github repo of the Rainworld Spikecat mod (name may be subject to change)!
 This is mostly a big work in progress and still in its early alpha stages but we are excited to hopefully bring this mod to the workshop soon!